Hanwha Life CGO Dong-Won Kim Reaffirms Commitment to Strengthening South Korea-UAE Financial Cooperation at ADFW 2025

 The four financial affiliates of Hanwha Finance — Hanwha Life, Hanwha General Insurance, Hanwha Asset Management, and Hanwha Investment & Securities — participated in ADFW 2025 as a Premier Partner.

-Hosted by ADGM under the patronage of His Highness Sheikh Khaled bin Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi, ADFW is the Middle East's largest financial event, serving as a platform for global financial leaders to discuss key agendas and collaborative opportunities that shape the future of finance.
-Now in its fourth year, ADFW 2025 is held under the theme "Engineering the Capital Network," focusing on redesigning global capital flows and building a new financial operating system that integrates traditional and digital finance.
+Hosted by ADGM, ADFW is the Middle East's largest financial event, serving as a platform for global financial leaders to discuss key agendas and collaborative opportunities that shape the future of finance.
+ADFW 2025, the fourth edition of the event, is held under the theme "Engineering the Capital Network", focusing on redesigning global capital flows and building a financial operating system that integrates traditional and digital finance.
 Key agenda items include on-chain finance and the development of digital financial infrastructure backed by real-world assets.

 About Hanwha Finance